CaptorAB/create-react-app/packages/react-scripts/README.md

 npx create-react-app <app-name> --scripts-version captor-react-scripts
 ```

-Or change to `captor-react-scripts` in an existing app, change in package.json
+Or change to `captor-react-scripts` in an existing app.
+Change in package.json

 ```
   "dependencies": {